What can probiotics do for dog skin allergies?

 Corticosteroids and immunosuppressive medications - reduce itching by reducing inflammation, but are not advisable for dogs with renal diseases, and not advisable for long-term use due to side effects

-Allergy shots/injections – effective but slow-working treatment only after the allergens are identified
+Allergy shots/injections – effective only after the allergens are identified

 Environmental control – removing allergens in the dog’s living area is the best